Rigorous. Relevant. Uniquely practical.

 This flagship course ties together everything students have learned in the Jack Welch MBA program.
 You'll see how key management concepts integrate with Jack Welch's principles and practices around organizational effectiveness.
 Working in virtual teams, you'll also have the opportunity to participate in an interactive management simulation that brings concepts to life in real-world situations and allows you to practice leading a company.

 "My colleagues at Wharton and MIT ask to see my assignments because we are covering many of the same case studies and readings.
-I expect to be able compete on equal terms with the graduates of any top school when I finish the JWMI program."Steven Scott, GSFC Chief Engineer, NASA Goddard Space Flight Center
+I expect to be able to compete on equal terms with the graduates of any top school when I finish the JWMI program."Steven Scott, GSFC Chief Engineer, NASA Goddard Space Flight Center